Last Moments! It Will Be 7 Years Before This Mitzvah Can Be Done Again - The Yeshiva World

 - Supervision during the Shmita year, ensuring that the land will not be worked on at all.

-The purchase event on behalf of all registrees (who register until MONDAY, 29th of Elul ) will take place on MONDAY and all registrees will merit performing the mitzvah of:
+The purchase event on behalf of all registrees (who register until MONDAY, 29th of Elul at 10:00 AM EST) will take place on MONDAY evening Israel time, and all registrees will merit performing the mitzvah of:

 “והשביעית תשמטנה ונטשתה“